 - Teach you to cope with stress and strong emotions like anxiety and depression

-- Helping you identify your triggers and avoid them
+- Help you identify your triggers and avoid them

-- Teach you to minimize relapses (which can occur) and avoid slipping back into destructive habits
+- Teach you to minimize relapses and avoid slipping back into destructive habits

 - Give you the resources to prevent relapse and make the right kind of friends

-It’s important to look for aftercare programs that addresses all of these issues.
-If you’re unsure what may be the right course of action for you, talk to your rehab coordinator to call a local rehab center for details.
+It’s important to look for aftercare programs that address all of these issues.
+If you’re unsure what may be the right course of action for you, talk to your rehab coordinator or call Northpoint Washington’s rehab program at 425.437.3298 for details.